 Some oral medications are prescribed for Peyronie’s but there is no evidence to say that they are effective, although some men have reported improvements in the condition Potassium aminobenzoate (Potaba) can help to halt the disease and reduce plaque size.
 Pentoxifylline can improve blood flow Tamoxifen, usually used for breast cancer patients, can help to reduce inflammation.
 Sildenafil (Viagra) and Tadalafil (Cialis) can be used to stop progression of the disease and also help patients with Peyronie’s disease suffering from erectile dysfunction.

 Xiapex (an injection of an enzyme called collagenase clostridium histolyticum) is the first approved medical treatment for Peyronie’s disease.
 Collagenase works by dissolving the plaque that causes the penis to bend.
-A course of treatment with collagenase injections has been shown in clinical trials to reduce curvature of the penis by more than one-third on average.
+A course of treatment with collagenase injections (up to eight) has been shown in clinical trials to reduce curvature of the penis by more than one-third on average.
 It may be an alternative to surgery for patients with moderate to severe Peyronie’s disease, i.e. a penis curvature of more than 30 degrees.
+It is only suitable for stable disease, so in a later stage.

-Verapamil and interferons can be injected directly into the plaque on the penis (the thickened area) to dissolve the tissue and reduce curvature.
+Verapamil and interferon can be injected directly into the plaque on the penis (the thickened area) to dissolve the tissue and reduce curvature, or Verapamil can be applied as gel.
+These treatments are not commonly used in the UK.

 EXTRACORPOREAL SHOCKWAVE THERAPY